UPDATED BY

 Recognize and reward employees for achieving outstanding results.
 Doing so will encourage employees to continue performing at impressive levels, and make them feel valued within the company.
 It will also motivate their peers to up their game, fostering a work culture of friendly competition that leads to high performance.

-Life happens and things will get in the way.
 Employees shouldn’t fear repercussions for taking time to manage other emergencies or responsibilities outside of work.
-For example, if an employee is struggling to balance work with their family life, try to figure out a compromise that allows them to be productive at work without sacrificing their personal life.
-You’ll earn the respect of your employees rather than the reputation of being unaccommodating and unapproachable.
-Not only that, but flexible schedules can help you attract elite candidates; nearly 50 percent of job seekers said “flexibility and autonomy” are what they want most from an employer.
+You’ll earn the respect of your employees by working out compromises rather than asking employees to sacrifice their personal lives in the name of productivity.
+Not only that, but flexible schedules can help you attract elite candidates — 81 percent of job seekers and full-time employees want a four-day work week.

 Engaged employees invest their full selves into the success of the company, and they deserve your leadership team’s trust.
 Promote transparency and open communication between department heads, management and team members.
 Doing so will create a positive work culture where employees feel heard and valued.
 Consider implementing a recurring internal newsletter to share critical information with the team, and hold a monthly town hall meeting to make company-wide announcements that require more context.